 - Every report can be obviously customized, for example by adding your client’s logo or a comment.

-Let me guide you through the process of generating a report about your Facebook ads in Sotrender:
+Let me guide you through the process of Facebook ad reporting in Sotrender:

 - Log in to Sotrender (or create an account, if you haven’t already).

 - On the left-hand side, choose Sotrender Ads.

 - Choose campaigns you want to report (you can also select only specific ad sets or ads that you’re interested in at a time).